 And Jeopardy!
 Been wanting to be on the show since it began in 1964.
 (Yes, that long.)
 I’ve made it to the contestant pool three times, trying out as Frannie 2.0 for the first time in November 2010.
 One of my life’s goals is to be a five-time champ — the old-school mark of excellence.
 I make a mean pub quiz teammate on either side of the country, but Jeopardy! will always be the platinum standard.
 And I guess being the first transgender contestant on the show would be pretty cool, too, but not nearly as cool as winning a bundle.

-LAWYER-TYPE DISCLAIMER: All blog entries are original — written and copyrighted by me and not plagiarized in any way, shape or form.
-In the spirit of the journalist I once was, any passages I take from elsewhere, such as quotes or pieces of a news story, will be accompanied by an attribution at the very least, as well a link to the original source occasionally.
+2) All blog entries are original — written and copyrighted by me and not plagiarized in any way, shape or form.
+In the spirit of the journalist I once was and perhaps am again, any passages I take from elsewhere, such as quotes or pieces of a news story, will be accompanied by an attribution at the very least, as well a link to the original source occasionally.

 If you see someone lifting any of my material without attribution, please let me know.
 Hell hath no fury like a woman plagiarized …